Next.js App Router - Complete Setup Guide

 import { headers } from 'next/headers'

-export const getCurrentDate = (): Date => {
+export const getCurrentDate = async (): Promise<Date> => {

-const simulatedDate = headers().get('meticulous-simulated-date');
+const simulatedDate = requestHeaders.get('meticulous-simulated-date')

-return simulatedDate ? new Date(Date.parse(simulatedDate)) : new Date();
+return simulatedDate ? new Date(Date.parse(simulatedDate)) : new Date()

 }

-export const isMeticulousTest = (): boolean => {
+export const isMeticulousTest = async (): Promise<boolean> => {

-return headers().get('meticulous-is-test') === '1';
+return requestHeaders.get('meticulous-is-test') === '1'

 }